marph91/pocket-cnn/README.md

 - Clean up code and folder structure.

 ## Testing
+- Fix numerical errors when inferring the CNN with CPU.
+GPU inference yields exactly the same results as the VHDL design.
 - Add more unit tests for cocotb and vunit.
 - Find a good way to run all cocotb tests with changing generics and summary at the end.
 See https://github.com/potentialventures/cocotb/issues/756 and https://dornerworks.com/blog/setting-vhdl-generics-fpga-verification-made-easy-cocotb.
 - Use a second simulator, f. e. modelsim or nvc.